lt-columbo/pisces_tools/gateway_mfr/README.md

 # Pisces Miner gateway_mfr provision Docker image

-The image is a gzipped tar file even though it's not named using the usual convention or having .tar in its name.
+The image is a gzipped tar file even though it's not named using the usual convention of having .tar in its name.

 **To download to your miner**